Twitter challenges govt blocking order before Karnataka High Court | Law-Order

 Twitter has moved the Karnataka High Court, challenging the government's orders to take down content under the new IT rules, saying it is an abuse of power by officials.

-The microblogging site has challenged a government order issued in June 2022, terming the blocking orders ''overbroad and arbitrary'', failed to provide notice to the originators of the content and disproportionate in several cases.
+The microblogging site has challenged a government order issued in June 2022, terming the blocking orders ''overbroad and arbitrary'', adding that the requests failed to provide notice to the originators of the content and were disproportionate in several cases.

 The government in May had asked Twitter to act on content related to Khalistan and accounts eulogising terrorists in Kashmir.
 Later in June, the government asked Twitter to act on around 60 accounts.